Hawaiideveloper/Infastructure-as-Code-Sample_Env/Getting_Started_Step_1_after_README_AWS_Keys.md

          - [ ] Secret access key

 ### Step 6: Launch an EC2 instance using the AWS CLI and your access Key from step 5
+- [ ] You will need access to a command line interface
+ - Use [Windows subshell](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you do not have a linux or MacOs system
+- [ ] install AWSCLI
 ## Recommendation #1
 Get yourself a [password manager](https://www.cnet.com/how-to/best-password-manager-to-use-for-2020-1password-lastpass-and-more-compared/) that can record passwords for you or use the old school paper and pad
 However thing could really suck if you are away from your paper and pad and need to do something magical from a plane because of an emergency: